 The school recognises that searching can play a critical role in ensuring that schools are safe environments for all pupils and staff.
-It is a vital measure to safeguard and promote staff and pupil welfare, and to maintain high standards of behaviour through which pupils can learn and thrive.
-Although we can expect the need for searching and confiscation to be very minimal due to the age of our pupils the school will use its statutory powers if it is deemed necessary.
+Although we can expect the need for searching and confiscation to be very minimal due to the age of pupils the school will use its statutory powers if it is deemed necessary.

-The right to search a pupil or their possessions will be undertaken by senior staff when there is reasonable grounds to suspect that the pupil may have prohibited items in their possession.
-Any prohibited items found in pupils' possession will be confiscated.
-These items will not be returned to pupils.
+The right to search a pupil or their possessions will be undertaken by senior staff when there are reasonable grounds to suspect that the pupil may have a prohibited item in their possession.
+Any prohibited items found in pupils' possessions will be confiscated and these items will not be returned to the pupil.

 We will also confiscate any item which is harmful or detrimental to school discipline and safety.
-These items will be returned to pupils after discussion with senior leaders and parents, if appropriate.
+These items will be returned to the child's parent.

-Searching and screening pupils is conducted in line with the DfE's latest guidance on searching, screening and confiscation July 2022.
+Searching and confiscation is conducted in line with the DfE's Guidance on searching, screening and confiscation.